 Expensive Transport in Disney World

 If you don’t want to use Disney transportation at all – or you aren’t staying on Disney property – you can rent a car once you arrive at the airport use that for your trip.
-This means you will pay for parking at the theme parks each day, as well as you may have to pay for parking at your hotel.

 Maybe you don’t want to rent a car though and you want to be chauffeured around on your trip, which is way more relaxing anyways, then you can use Uber/Lyft/Minnie Van services for most of your transportation needs.
 Plus, you can still use Disney transportation when it’s most convenient for you.